Chart Color Schemes

 Schofields (West) - Colebee features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 92.0% of all households, including 65.0% couples with children, 18.7% couples without children, and 7.6% single parent families.
-Non-family households comprise the remaining 8.0%, with lone person households at 6.5% and group households comprising 1.5% of the total.
-The median household size is 3.4 people, larger than the Greater Sydney average of 3.3.
+Family households comprise 92.0% of all households, including 65.0% couples with children, 18.7% couples without children, and 7.6% single parent families.
+Non-family households make up the remaining 8.0%, with lone person households at 6.5% and group households comprising 1.5%.
+The median household size is 3.4 people, which is larger than the Greater Sydney average of 3.3.

 Frequently Asked Questions - Households